 OPKO Health (OPK) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the holding company with investments in pharmaceutical and diagnostics companies had lost 31.44% over the past month.
-This has lagged the Medical sector's loss of 1.66% and the S&P 500's loss of 3.29% in that time.
+Prior to today's trading, shares of the holding company with investments in pharmaceutical and diagnostics companies had lost 2.72% over the past month.
+This has lagged the Medical sector's loss of 2.02% and was narrower than the S&P 500's loss of 4.08% in that time.

-OPK will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from OPK as it approaches its next earnings report date.
 On that day, OPK is projected to report earnings of $0.04 per share, which would represent year-over-year growth of 136.36%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $371.87 million, up 62.53% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.03 per share and revenue of $1.27 billion.
-These totals would mark changes of +107.32% and +41.1%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for OPK.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Any recent changes to analyst estimates for OPK should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-OPK is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+OPK currently has a Zacks Rank of #2 (Buy).

-Investors should also note OPK's current valuation metrics, including its Forward P/E ratio of 97.5.
-This valuation marks a premium compared to its industry's average Forward P/E of 45.88.
+Digging into valuation, OPK currently has a Forward P/E ratio of 96.6.
+For comparison, its industry has an average Forward P/E of 45.68, which means OPK is trading at a premium to the group.

 Click to get this free report